Tahr hunting, chasing the King of New Zealand’s Southern Alps.

 Tahr hunting in New Zealand with Lake Hawea Hunting Safaris is a must do, your ultimate alpine hunt.
 We have the knowledge, areas and expertise to help you be successful.
-Your outfitter has an extensive knowledge of tahr hunting and has been on over 100 bull tahr kills.
+Your outfitter has an extensive knowledge of tahr and their habits and has been on over 100 bull tahr kills.

 Tahr bulls are large animals typically weighing around 220 pounds, pre rut bulls can weigh up to 300 pounds.
 Tahr bulls have a thick skin and muscular forelegs, generally a minimum bullet weight of 150gns is needed for tahr hunting; hard hitting .300 calibres are ideal for longer range shooting and somewhat negating bullet deviation from mountain winds.

-After guiding seasons on Rocky Mountain goat, Dall rams and Fannin rams I know for fact that hunting tahr in New Zealand with Lake Hawea Hunting Safaris measures up with hunting any North American alpine species (and without causing an argument may even be better!!!)
+After guiding seasons on Rocky Mountain goat, Dall rams and Fannin rams, we know for fact that hunting tahr in New Zealand with Lake Hawea Hunting Safaris measures up with hunting any North American alpine species (and without causing an argument may even be better!).